 - Remain aware of the client’s personal space.
 Avoid startling the client, sudden movements or touching the client unnecessarily

 Even the best of intentions, such as a handshake, tidying the room, or body language may be misinterpreted as threatening and may lead to aggressive behavior.
 Showing respect for the client’s space and possessions helps build trust.

-Helping clients see the reality of their own behaviors can help treatment progress and lead to more appropriate behaviors and interactions.
+Helping clients see the reality of their behaviors can help treatment progress and lead to more appropriate behaviors and interactions.

-Overstimulation from loud noises, excessive talking, television or radio may increase paranoia and prompt erratic or aggressive behaviors.
+Overstimulation from loud noises, excessive talking, television, or radio may increase paranoia and prompt erratic or aggressive behaviors.

-Promote the safety of client during agitated moments and the safety of others from aggressive behaviors.
+Promote the safety of clients during agitated moments and the safety of others from aggressive behaviors.
 Follow your facility’s specific protocol regarding supervision, restraint, and documentation.